 Welcome to Benefitfocus’ Executive Perspectives!
 This new series features insights from thought leaders about benefits trends: what’s impacting the industry, what’s most important to today’s employers, employees and health plans and what’s driving innovation.
-In our inaugural edition, Matt Levin, President and CEO of Benefitfocus, shares his views on several factors influencing how organizations think about benefits.
+In our inaugural edition, Matt Levin, (former) President and CEO of Benefitfocus, shares his views on several factors influencing how organizations think about benefits.

 Q: What are the key macro trends influencing benefits today?

 A: It’s fair to say that the big problems employers are trying to solve – costs, access, taking care of people – haven't changed a ton over the past couple of decades.
 It’s the sophistication with which we’re able to address these issues that has gotten much more pronounced over the past few years and what makes this an exciting industry to work in.
 Even so, the stakes are definitely rising.

 Compared with when I entered the workforce in the mid-nineties, benefits are a much bigger part of the value proposition that employers are offering employees.
 We’re in a tight labor market in which candidates hold the cards.
 Attracting and retaining talent is going to be a pervasive theme for the near future, particularly as the population ages – and, on the other end, the youngest generation of workers come into their own.